-Then click the Invite icon in the top navigation menu.
+Then click the Invite icon in the Toolbar.
 You can now create and invite multiple users in one operation.
 Just enter or paste a list of email addresses (comma/space separated or one per line).

 Select which user to copy access and permissions from.
 And click Send invites.

-The users has now be added, and emails with login credentials has been sent to each user.
+The users have now be added, and emails with login credentials have been sent to each user.